-Hourly Breakdown 30 Student Assignments/ Guided Student Presentations Independent Learning 30 30
+Hourly Breakdown Student Guided- Presentations Independent Learning Notional 20 30 (20+ 10 SGL) 50

-To facilitate understanding of clinical medicine by reinforcing the clinically relevant basic and applied science concepts and encouraging students to engage in active learning and facilitate critical thinking.
+To facilitate transition from basic and applied sciences to hospital-based training by reinforcing relevance to clinical practice, management and encouraging students to engage in active learning and facilitate critical thinking.

-- apply the relevant anatomical, physiological and biochemical basis involved in diseases. - explain the pathophysiological basis of disease. - apply the scientific principles in the management, prevention and legal aspects of diseases.
+- apply the relevant Basic and applied science basis involved in diseases.
+And improve the clinical reasoning skills - apply the scientific principles in the management, prevention and legal aspects of diseases. - Simulate clinical practices - Foster team work and communication